 More recently I copy-edited and proofread a short ebook by Gerard Harkin titled Innovation Unplugged: 30-Minute Innovation Advice For Managers.
 Published by Troubador, it’s full of useful insights for anyone in business looking to innovate, especially at managerial level.
 Gerard, like Michael, wrote a generous testimonial for my editing service.
-He spoke about the book (and, at the 35-minute mark, my editing) on RTE Radio 1’s Innovation Show.
+He spoke about the book, and my editing, on RTE Radio 1’s Innovation Show.

 Troubador Publishing are also behind Heather Greer’s beautiful book On Your Doorstep: Moths and Butterflies of Connemara, which I copy-edited in late 2015.
 The book takes a close and affectionate look at creatures we often don’t notice – unless they’re particularly large, colourful, or destructive.
 Michael Viney, who wrote its foreword, reviews it here.